 Standard Contractual Clauses for Data Transfers

-If you send personal data from the EU or UK to countries such as the US, India, or China, you need to follow a legal framework to ensure compliance.
+If you send personal data from the EU or the UK to countries such as the US, India, or China, you need to comply with applicable legal frameworks.
 Standard contractual clauses are the primary tool that businesses use to legally transfer personal data internationally in compliance with data protection regulations.

-These pre-approved contracts from regulators enable you to transfer personal data to third countries, ensuring that the data receives adequate protection measures equivalent to local standards.
+These pre-approved contracts from regulators enable you to transfer personal data to third countries, ensuring the data is subject to adequate protection measures equivalent to local standards.

-But here’s what most businesses get wrong: signing standard contractual clauses isn’t enough anymore.
+Signing standard contractual clauses is no longer sufficient on its own.
 Since the Schrems II ruling, you must also conduct risk assessments and implement additional safeguards when necessary.

 Key Takeaways